AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_rn.md

    yarn
    ```

-   A successful execution of this command generates a project named `token_login_demo` in the directory that you run the command.
+   A successful execution of this command generates a project named `token_login_demo` in the directory where you run the command.

 3. Run the following command to import the Chat SDK using yarn: